Trek du col de Shimshal (4 735 m) — Plateau du Pamir | Go With Guide

 Descent to Shimshal Village

-Full descent back to Shimshal village.
-Celebration with the community.
+Complete the descent through the gorge back to Shimshal village.
+Celebration with the community and a night in the homestay.

 10